-"Growth allocation" means the number of acres of land in the Critical Area that the County may use, or allocate to municipal jurisdictions to use, to create new Intensely Developed Areas and new Limited Development Areas.
+"Growth allocation" means the number of acres of land in the Critical Area that the County City may use, or allocate to municipal jurisdictions to use, to create new Intensely Developed Areas and new Limited Development Areas in accordance with 21.54.140.
 The Growth Allocation is 5 percent of the total Resource Conservation Area acreage in the County at the time the Critical Area Commission approved the County's original Critical Area Program, not including tidal wetlands or land owned by the federal government.